Everything you need to know about Microsoft Power BI

 Datasets:

 Dataset is a collection of data that is used for visual representation of data in Power BI.
-It is automatically created when you use Get Data in Power BI to connect or import data to create visuals, dashboards or reports in Power BI.
+It is automatically created when you use Get Data in Power BI to connect or import data to create visuals, dashboards, or reports in Power BI.

-A dataset can represent a connection to models developed in Power BI Desktop and also to a live connection by an external-hosted Analysis models like SQL Server Analysis Services and Azure Analysis Services.
+A dataset can represent a connection to models developed in Power BI Desktop and also to a live connection by external-hosted Analysis models like SQL Server Analysis Services and Azure Analysis Services.

 Reports:

-A Power BI report represents multi-perspective view into a dataset through visuals.
+A Power BI report represents a multi-perspective view into a dataset through visuals.
 A report can have a single visual or pages full of visuals.
 It helps you to find insights from the datasets.
 Reports in Power BI are based on a single dataset.

 Moreover, it gives you the freedom to explore your content by slicing, filtering, and highlighting your visuals without modifying the underlying datasets or the original shared content.